 The ARC was satisfied that the nature and extent of the non-audit services performed by the external auditors had not prejudiced their independence and objectivity.

-On the recommendation of the ARC, the Board had endorsed the re-appointment of Deloitte as the external auditors of the Group and will submit this for shareholders' approval at the forthcoming AGM.
-With regard to the aforesaid, the Company had complied with SGX-ST Listing Rules 712 and 715 in relation to the Company's appointment of auditing firms.
+On the recommendation of the ARC, the Board had endorsed the re-appointment of Deloitte as the external auditors of the Group and will submit this for shareholders' approval at the forthcoming 2021 AGM.